dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 statistics, physics, quantum mechanics, graph theory, number theory, group theory and other unexpected places.
-Perhaps it's most exemplified in models of cognition and metacognition, which is required for an AI that begins to thrust us into the singularity.
-It could be argued that a being that never sees the light of day and works solely with information would eventually make this insight into the nature of reality.
+Perhaps it's most exemplified in models of cognition and metacognition, which is required for an AI that begins to thrust us into the Singularity.
+It could be argued that a being that never sees the light of day, working solely with information disconnected from physical reality, will eventually make this insight into the nature of reality.

-The model of cognition is so tightly coupled to this concept I'm connecting with God that one would need to choose between performance of AI in application for the benefit mankind and it's own flawed anachronistically philosophophy.
-It is impossible to engineer a hyperintelligent AI with compartmentalization of knowledge if you want it to be performant, accurate and useful.
-In otherwords, there are constraints in the design of next-gen AI that prevent censorship.
+The model of cognition is so tightly coupled to this concept I'm connecting with God that one would need to choose between performance of AI in application for the benefit mankind and it's own flawed anachronistic philosophy.
+Engineering hyperintelligent AI with compartmentalization of knowledge is a major design challenge, if you want it to be performant, accurate and useful.
+In other words, there are constraints in the design of next-gen AI that prevent censorship.

 <a name="so-you-believe-in-communism" />